Galgamins/QWEST/README.md

   - Compass Activation
     - Key press toggles : Enabled

+#### I'm Glad You're Here
+- Family Settings
+    - Spouse Animation Settings → Exit Dialogue: Disabled
+    - Children Animation Settings → Exit Dialogue: Disabled
+    - Toggle un/equipping Torso Armor: Enable
+- General Settings
+  - Camera Settings → Force View for Children: Disabled
+  - Debug Tools → Open Relationship-editor: Set a hotkey of your choice.
+Sometimes npcs (usually 3dnpcs) get flagged as a spouse when you aren't married to them, and will have spouse dialogue for hugs.
+Use this hotkey and target the incorrectly flagged npc to set them as a friend if they are not your spouse.
+- Follower Settings
+  - SG Follower Animation Pool→ Embrace(DAR):Enable
+  - Follower Animation Settings → Exit Dialogue: Disabled
+  - Pet Settings → Animal Animation: JaySerpa Pet the Dog/Immersive Interactions

 #### LOTD Settings
 - LOTD Settings → General → Shippment Crate Locations :
   - Carriages: Enabled